adam3smith/lis546_Sp24/_assignments/05_assignment_collection_policies.md

 - A more general approach is to define the scope of an open data program, see the Seattle Open Data [description](http://www.seattle.gov/tech/initiatives/open-data/about-the-open-data-program) for a helpful example.

 **Protocol Deliverable**
-Establish the policies that will govern your data collection policy.
+Establish the policies that will govern your data collection policy and post a link to your policy to the [Canvas forum](https://canvas.uw.edu/courses/1724350/discussion_topics/8909329).
 This should include (at minimum):

 - What are the criteria that make a dataset, or collection, relevant to your protocol?
 What, if anything, might exclude a relevant dataset?
 - What will you require to be included for a minimum viable package of data? (e.g. the data must have a clear license, a format that is (or can be converted to) an open standard, and enough contextual documentation that structured metadata can be created).